This article will teach you how to use fulfillment centers and 3rd party logistics companies to streamline your ecommerce business.

 Bottom line, why pay Amazon 5X the market rate for storage when you can store your product at a much cheaper location AND fulfill your own online store orders with your own branded box!

-As a result, you have to be careful who you work with and evaluate the following criteria before signing up.
+Because your company’s reputation is at stake, you have to be careful who you work with and evaluate the following criteria before signing up.

 - Location – A good fulfillment center should be located in the central part of the country or have multiple warehouses across the US.